knbknb/hacker-news-summarizer/README.md

 ### Files created

-Lots of ,md files are created in the respective directories.
+Lots of .md files are created in the respective directories.
 Partly for caching, partly for storing intermediate files.

 ### Requirements